lucky-wolf/DW2-XL/README.md

   - First you learn how to field all of the core ship classes up to and including capital ships.
   - Then you're given the ability to research advanced variants of those ship classes in whatever order works for your empire's growth.

-## Crew & Star Barracks
+## Crew Quarters & Star Marine Barracks
 - Marine Barracks supports the equivalent amount of crew as the corresponding crew module, at one tech level higher (thence 2x the tech cost).
+  - This makes the ship designer "just work" correctly at every level (overcomes a vanilla bug in ship designer).
   - There are 4 levels of Marine Barracks to keep parity with standard crew modules.
-- This makes the ship designer "just work" correctly at every level (overcomes a vanilla bug in ship designer).
+  - They are always lower in capcity than the standard crew quarters for that tech-level (currently 80%).
+  - Standard crew quarters also has a better damage reduction, and even ship cost reduction (luxury crew quarters), which marine do not have.

 ## Sensors
 - Short range sensors give some targeting bonus.